 Encepalocele is a rare neural tube defect affecting the brain that is present at birth.
 A result of an incomplete closure of the neural tube during development, it is literally a herniation of the brain through the bony skull.
 These projections are typically recognized at birth and encephalocele is confirmed by testing for the presence of the protein Beta 2 Transferrin.

 Symptoms of encephalocele in the forehead or nose region become apparent due to the ear’s connection with the nose through the Eustachian Tube.
 A cold in the sinuses that infects the ear can potentially result in meningitis.
-Signs of encephalocele can include: hydrocephaly/excess fluid on the brain; an unusually small head; loss of strength in extremities; decreased coordination; problems with vision; developmental delay or growth or mental retardation; seizures.
+Signs of encephalocele can include: hydrocephaly/excess fluid on the brain; an unusually small head; loss of strength in extremities; decreased coordination; problems with vision; developmental delay or growth or mental retardation; and seizures.

 Treatment of encephalocele typically involves a combination of neurosurgery and plastic surgery.
 Surgical outcomes are dependent on the amount of fluid in the removed sac and the character of remaining brain tissue.